ccnyplanetarium/OpenSpace-remote-control/README.md

 ### Note

 There are two branches:\
-the **"master"** branch is the code for [OpenSpace](https://www.openspaceproject.com/) Beta–3 Version 0.13.0.\
+the **"master"** branch has the newest code, however it only supports the developing version of [Openspace](https://github.com/OpenSpace/OpenSpace), which you need to compile by your own.\
-the **"websocket"** branch has the newest code, however it only supports the developing version of [Openspace](https://github.com/OpenSpace/OpenSpace), which you need to compile by your own.
+the **"v013"** branch is the code for [OpenSpace](https://www.openspaceproject.com/) Beta–3 Version 0.13.0.

 ### Installation & Get Start